-EAF\GXS-2005
+EAF\N\GXS-2007

-Eleven group cross section libraries are available that can be used as input to FISPACT.
-The group boundaries of the WIMS (69), GAM-II (100), XMAS (172), VITAMIN-J (175), VITAMIN-J+ (211), TRIPOLI (315) and TRIPOLI+ (351) formats are listed in Appendix 1, where details of the microflux weighting spectra are also given.
+Eleven group cross section libraries are available for the neutron-induced library that can be used as input to FISPACT.
+The group boundaries of the WIMS (69), GAM-II (100), XMAS (172), VITAMIN-J (175), VITAMIN-J+ (211), TRIPOLI (315) and TRIPOLI+ (351) formats are listed in Appendix 1, where details of the micro-flux weighting spectra are also given.
 Note that three choices of weighting spectra are available for the TRIPOLI format.
 This is necessary because of the very different neutron spectra found in fission and fusion applications; in addition a flat-weighting library is available for other applications.
-Two choices of weighting spectra are available for the XMAS format: WIMS weighting and a flat-weighting.
+Two choices of weighting spectra are available for the XMAS format: WIMS weighting and a flatweighting.
 Two choices of weighting spectra are available for the VITAMIN-J format: standard VITAMIN-J weighting and a flat-weighting.
 A single weighting spectrum is available for WIMS, GAM-II, VITAMIN-J+ and TRIPOLI+.
-WIMS, XMAS and TRIPOLI are appropriate for fission applications, GAM-II, TRIPOLI and VITAMIN-J are appropriate for fusion applications, while VITAMIN-J+ and TRIPOLI+ are appropriate for IFMIF.
+WIMS, XMAS and TRIPOLI are appropriate for fission applications, GAM-II, TRIPOLI and VITAMIN-J are appropriate for fusion applications, while VITAMIN-J+ and TRIPOLI+ appropriate for IFMIF.
 For other applications, such as neutron sources, flat-weighting should be used.